Competing types in preferential attachment graphs with community structure: Definitions and notation

 We will associate the rule given by $p_0,\cdots,p_m$ with the polynomial given by

 that is, $R(z)$ is the probability of a vertex becoming red if its neighbours are independently red with probability $z$.

-This polynomial allows us to describe the behaviour of the single-community model.
+This polynomial allows us to describe the behaviour of the single community model.
 Except for the linear model where $R(z)\equiv z$, the possible limits for the proportion of red vertices are the fixed points of $R$; in the linear model the limit is a random variable with full support on $(0,1)$.
-This was proved in \cite{AMR}, although they instead considered the zeroes of $P(z)=(R(z)-z)/2$.
+This was proved in \cite{AMR}.

 To understand the possible limits for the single community model further, for a fixed point $z\in (0,1)$ of $R$ we classify it as \emph{stable} if there exists $\eps>0$ such that $R(y)>y$ for $y\in (z-\eps,z)$ and $R(y)<y$ for $y\in (z,z+\eps)$, as \emph{unstable} if there exists $\eps>0$ such that $R(y)<y$ for $y\in (z-\eps,z)$ and $R(y)>y$ for $y\in (z,z+\eps)$, and as a \emph{touchpoint} if there exists $\eps>0$ such that $R(y)-y$ is either strictly positive or strictly negative on $(z-\eps,z)\cup(z,z+\eps)$.
 Similarly $z=0$ is a stable fixed point of $R$ if $R(0)=0$ and there exists $\eps>0$ such that $R(y)<y$ for $y\in (0,\eps)$, and is an unstable fixed point of $R$ if $R(0)=0$ and there exists $\eps>0$ such that $R(y)>y$ if $y\in (0,\eps)$; similar definitions apply to a fixed point at $z=1$.
 We say that a stable fixed point $z$ is \emph{linearly stable} if the derivative $R'(z)<1$, and that an unstable fixed point $z$ is \emph{linearly unstable} if $R'(z)>1$.
 It is shown in \cite{AMR} that in the single community model the proportion of red edge-ends converges almost surely and that the limit is either a stable fixed point or a touchpoint of $R$, with all such points having positive probability of being the limit.